Anticipatory Bail | Section 438 of Cr.PC, 1973 | 482 BNSS, 2023

 This provision empowers individuals who fear imminent arrest due to false accusations, frivolous charges, or other malicious intents.

-Jurisdiction of Court for Anticipatory Bail
+Jurisdiction of Court for Bail

 The court, upon hearing the arguments presented by the applicant and the prosecution, may grant bail if satisfied that the applicant has a legitimate apprehension of arrest and that granting bail would not obstruct the course of justice.